Want data breach insurance? Try putting it in your BOP

-- According to a 2013 National Small Business Association survey [PDF], 44 percent of small-business respondents suffered at least one cyber attack and lost an average of $8,699 in the process.
-(Read more about that here: "Top 8 Data Breach Misconceptions.")
+According to a 2013 National Small Business Association survey [PDF], 44% of small business respondents suffered at least one cyber attack and lost an average of $8,699 in the process.
+(Read more about that here: "Top 8 data breach misconceptions.")

-- A report by Experian shows that hacked small businesses have a high mortality rate – 60 percent go out of business within six months.
-(More here: "Use Mobile for Business?
-Your Cyber Liability Is Probably Through the Roof.")
+A report by Experian shows that hacked small businesses have a high mortality rate – 60% go out of business within six months.

 Though these figures are alarming, they aren't a death knell.
-Rather, look at this as an opportunity to start taking your business's cyber security seriously by investing in Cyber Liability Insurance (aka Data Breach Insurance).
+Rather, look at this as an opportunity to start taking your business's cyber security seriously by investing in cyber liability insurance (aka, data breach insurance).
 This policy can help pay for the cost of data breach recovery so it doesn't come out of your pocket.
-Learn more about what this policy can do in "Analysis Shows Less than 3% of Small Businesses Have Cyber Liability Insurance."

 What happens when you make the cut?
 You have access to all things BOP, which is an insurance package that cuts premiums by bundling certain coverages together.
 A standard BOP offers you…

-- Business Interruption Insurance.
 Winter disrupts even the most prepared businesses.
 For example, an ice storm may take out your supplier and keep you from generating revenue.
-BOPs usually include 12 months of Business Interruption coverage, which helps you cover payroll, rent, taxes, and loans when a covered Property claim keeps you on standby.
+BOPs usually include 12 months of business interruption coverage, which helps you cover payroll, rent, taxes, and loans when a covered property claim keeps you on standby.

-For insureon's online application, you must select the BOP or General Liability + Property Insurance option in order to see the Cyber Liability option.
+For Insureon's online application, you must select the BOP or general liability and property insurance option in order to see the cyber liability option.
 Give it a try to find out how much you can save on these essential policies.